-Rebuild Distressed Communities is a $25 million economic recovery program to support Illinois businesses that have sustained property damage as a result of civil unrest during protest and demonstrations on or after May 25th, 2020.
+Rebuild Distressed Communities is a $25 million economic recovery program to support economically distressed Illinois businesses and communities that have sustained property damage due to civil unrest on or after May 25th, 2020.

-Through this program, a grant administrator (or administrators) will reimburse the costs to repair structural damages that have already been performed, including repairs to storefronts and entrances, improving electrical systems, and restoring exterior work.
-For work yet to be completed, the administrator(s) will partner with local contractors and pay for them to perform the work.
-Projects that were denied coverage by an insurance company are eligible, but must include documentation proving denial or lack of coverage.
+The Rebuild Distressed Communities grant program will reimburse the cost of repairs for structural damages, including repairs to storefronts and entrances, improving electrical systems, and restoring exterior work.
+For work yet to be completed, LISC and CNI will partner with local contractors and pay for them to perform the work.

 The program will prioritize small businesses, underinsured or uninsured businesses, businesses that have a high community impact – such as grocery stores – and businesses in communities that have experienced historic disinvestment.
-It also includes provisions to prioritize partnerships with BEP-certified contractors, including minority- and women-owned businesses, to do the repair work.
+The program also prioritizes the use of BEP-certified contractors, including minority- and women-owned businesses, to do the repair work.

 WHEN TO APPLY: Applicants can begin submitting their applications in the coming weeks.
 Check back to this page for the link to the application website.